dcrstudio/dcr-cms/docs/index.md

 - #### [File structure](./content-modeling.md#file-structure)

 ### [Authentication](./authentication/md)
-Zaphy CMS uses GitHub OAuth Apps as default authenticatication and authorization method to use your repositories and manage your content.
+Safis CMS uses GitHub OAuth Apps as default authenticatication and authorization method to use your repositories and manage your content.

 ### [GraphQL API](./graphql.md)
-Zaphy CMS includes a GraphQL API that will help you read, manage and deliver your content through a flexible schema that will be dynamically updated based on the existing content types.
+Safis CMS includes a GraphQL API that will help you read, manage and deliver your content through a flexible schema that will be dynamically updated based on the existing content types.

 ### User friendly UI (coming soon...)
 A web application designed for both content and development teams.